zhuyie/learn/gpgpu/slide/slide.md

 ---
 # Stalls!
-- Stalls occur when a core cannot run the next instruction because of a dependency on a previous operation.
+- Stalls occur when a core cannot run the next instruction:
+  - There is a dependency on a previous operation.
+  - The compute resources required by the instruction are not yet available.
 - Texture access latency = 100’s to 1000’s of cycles.
 - We’ve removed the fancy caches and logic that helps avoid stalls.